toluwalojurotimiayeni/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A function that checks for lowercase character
+A function that checks for alphabetic character